Captainlonate/not_plutotv_interview/README.md

 Tony G,

 Summary:
-I left all the code in the original, single files, and just used comments to show you where I would have broken it into a separate file.
+I left all the code in the original, single files. (index.js / generators.js)

 Time:
-I'd like to say I completed all this in the allotted 30 minute period that we had on the call today, but I didn't.
-It definitely took me longer.
+I was not able to complete all of this in the 30 minutes we would have had on the call.
+It took me longer.
 I spent the most time on the 'favorite' feature.

 Honesty: